scriptype/graphql-presentation-node-graphql/README.md

 ## Deployment

-Deployment of the app is handled by the [Hub](https://github.com/scriptype/graphql-presentation-hub).
+Pushing to master branch will trigger a deployment job in Travis.
+Production environment is handled by the [Hub](https://github.com/scriptype/graphql-presentation-hub).

-In case you want to deploy this separately, you can the following commands to start the server in production mode:
+In case you want to deploy this separately, you can run the following commands to start the server in production mode:

 ```sh